khosii/Lyft/README.md

 # Starter Repo
 This repo has everything you need to get started on the program, good luck!

-okay so im going to need different classes for the batteries tires im not sure or we could create a tire class with the condition that if tires == flat the car_should_be_serviced else return false
 * Be able to add a NEW SERVICE CRITERIA and change which parts for each car model e.g. change the battery installed on the Thovex - model from